 The information in IMDb is not updated in real time.
 Depending on the data type, approved contributions may appear on IMDb within one and seven days.
-Generally, all approved data should be live within two weeks.
+Generally, all approved data should be live within a few days.
 Please also be aware that the IMDb reserves the right to reject or delete information at any time at its sole discretion.

-If you submitted new credits or titles, please be patient and avoid resubmitting the data or contacting us about your update until at least two weeks have elapsed.
+If you submitted new credits or titles, please be patient and avoid resubmitting the data or contacting us about your update until at least one week has elapsed.

 Due to the huge volume of data our staff has to process, it is extremely time-consuming and inefficient for us to locate individual submissions and look into specific "where's my credit"-type requests, and there is nothing